kumar-abhina/kumar-abhina/README.md

 ## Hi there 👋

-**kumar-abhina/kumar-abhina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**kumar-abhina/kumar-abhina** is a ✨ _unique_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+-👋 Hi, I’m Abhinav Kumar
-- 🔭 Currently Pursuing Masters in Robotics.
+- 🔭Master's in Robotics.
-- 🌱 Research Assistant at helping Hands Laboratory
+- 🌱 Research Assistant at Helping Hands Laboratory
-- 👯 Intrested in multi-robot systems and Deep reinforcement Learning
+- 👯 Interested in multi-robot systems and Deep reinforcement Learning
-- 🤔 I’m looking for help with ...
-- 💬
+- 👯 I’m looking to collaborate on Robotics, Perception, Controls, and Embedded systems projects
 - 📫 Reach me at - kumar.abhina@northeastern.edu
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->